William Dunkin M.A., “Hymen’s Triumph, a Poem”

 Title the Campaign in Flanders Refers to England’s involvement in the War of the Austrian Succession (1740-1748) (Britannica).

 11 William, George his marshial son Prince William, later Duke of Cumberland (1721-1765) was the youngest son of George II (c.
 1683-1760), reigned from 1727.
-William became a major-general in 1742 and was known for his martial exploits in several battles during the War of the Austrian Succession.
+William became a major-general in 1742 and was known for his martial exploits in several battles during the War of the Austrian Succession (Britannica).

 16 Dicky Nickname derived from Richard.